Zerodex1/Zerodex.github.io/content/categories/Linux-Privilege-Escalation/_index.md

 ---
 title: Linux Pirivelege Escalation
-description: On this category we will discovery the Enumeration and the techniques of the Privilege Escalation on linux and Windows
+description: On this category we will discovery the Enumeration and the techniques of the Privilege Escalation on linux systems.
 image:

 # Badge style